carone1/cifar10-docker/distributed-training/README.md

   https://chunml.github.io/ChunML.github.io/project/Installing-NVIDIA-Docker-On-Ubuntu-16.04/

-Beware ignite is trying to be smart and tries to dynimacally build the tensorflow configuration using ips it finds on the fly.
-Make sure you disabled any unnecesary interfaces you have otherwise each ignite/tensorflow will end up with different configuration. https://issues.apache.org/jira/browse/IGNITE-11871
+Beware ignite is trying to be smart and tries to dynamically build the tensorflow configuration using IPs it finds on the fly.
+Make sure you disabled any unnecesary interfaces you have otherwise each ignite/tensorflow will end up with different configuration and work talk to each other. https://issues.apache.org/jira/browse/IGNITE-11871

 ```bash
 $ docker build -f Dockerfile_gpu -t distributed-training_ignite-server-gpu:1.0.0 .